Ray Dybzinski, PhD

-His research is defined by the unique combination of three features.
-First, he possesses a synthetic view of complex biological systems that incorporates the importance of individual plant performance from a physiological perspective, between-individual interactions from a community perspective, biogeochemical feedbacks from an ecosystem perspective, and fitness impacts from an evolutionary perspective (using, notably, game theory).
+Dybzinski's research is defined by the unique combination of three features.
+First, there's a synthetic view of complex biological systems that incorporates the importance of individual plant performance from a physiological perspective, between-individual interactions from a community perspective, biogeochemical feedbacks from an ecosystem perspective, and fitness impacts from an evolutionary perspective (using, notably, game theory).
 Second, he uses a modeling framework that includes all of these facets in a mechanistic and quantitative way, yet remains simple enough to afford clear mathematical insight.
 Third, he informs and rigorously tests his theoretical work with quantitative empirical data from the greenhouse, from the field, and from large-scale datasets.

 Professional & Community Affiliations

 - Grant Reviewer: National Science Foundation, Department of Energy, NSF Long Term Ecological Studies

 - Manuscript Reviewer: PNAS, Trends in Ecology and Evolution, The American Naturalist, Ecology Letters, Ecology, Journal of Ecology, Ecological Monographs, New Phytologist, Oecologia, Oikos, Biogeosciences, Theoretical Ecology, Ecosystems, Ecological Modelling, Ecological Research, Biotropica, International Journal of Plant Sciences, Journal of Plant Ecology, The Ecological and Social Consequences of Changes in Biodiversity, Canadian Journal of Botany, European Journal of Soil Biology, The Journal of the

 Torrey Botanical Society, Journal of Management for Global Sustainability